ybobkova/grunt-docu-examples-tester/README.md

 });
 ```

-* The test template should contain lines `/* beginning of the example */` and `/* end of the example */`, so that the tasks can paste and parse an example correctly.
+* The test template must contain lines `/* beginning of the example */` and `/* end of the example */`, so that the tasks can paste and parse an example correctly.

-And the replaced test would look like this:
+The replaced test would look like this:

 ```js
 describe("basicClassExample", function () {